Finite Element Operator Network for Solving Elliptic-type parametric PDEs: Finite element operator network (FEONet)

-The FEM is a general class of techniques for the numerical solution of PDEs.
-FEM is based on the variational formulation of the given PDE \eqref{main_eq}: find $u\in V$ satisfying
+We begin with the following variational formulation of the given PDE \eqref{main_eq}: find $u\in V$ satisfying

-where the solution and test function space $V$ is usually chosen to be an infinite-dimensional function space.
-In the theory of FEM, the first step is to define a {\textit{triangulation}} of the given domain $D\subset\R^d$.
-If $d=1$ and $D=[a,b]$ for some $a$, $b\in\R$, we set $a=x_0<x_1<x_2<\cdots<x_K=b$ and each interval ($1$-simplex) $[x_{i-1},x_i]$ defines an element.
+for a suitable function space $V$.
+In the theory of FEM, the first step is to define a {\textit{triangulation}} of the given domain $\overline{D}\subset\R^d$, $d=\{1,2,3\}$.
+We shall assume that $\{\mathcal{T}_h\}_{h>0}$ is a collection of conforming shape-regular triangulations of $\overline{D}\subset\R^d$, consisting of $d$-dimensional simplices $K$.
+The finite element parameter $h>0$ signifies the maximum mesh size of $\mathcal{T}_h$.

-For $d=2$, the triangulation is referred to as a tessellation of $D$ into a finite number of closed triangles ($2$-simplex) $T_i$, $i=1,\cdots,K$, whose interiors are pairwise disjoint, and for $i\neq j$ with $T_i\cap T_j$ is nonempty, $T_i\cap T_j$ is either a common vertex or a common edge of $T_i$ and $T_j$.
-In this case, each triangle defines an element and the vertices $\{\xx_i\}$ of triangles are called {\textit{nodes}} (Figure \ref{fig:domain}).
-The triangulation in higher dimension $d\geq3$ can be defined in a similar manner using $d$-simplex as an element.
-Letting $h_T$ be the largest edge of a triangle $T$, we define a finite element parameter $h>0$ as the longest among the $h_T$.
 In addition, let us denote by $S_h$, the space of all continuous functions $v_h$ defined on $D$ such that the restriction of $v_h$ to an arbitrary triangle is a polynomial.
 Then we define our finite-dimensional ansatz space as $V_h=S_h\cap V$.
-We shall denote the set of all vertices in the triangulation by $\{\xx_i\}$, and define the so-called {\textit{nodal basis}} $\{\phi_j\}$ for $V_h$, defined by $\phi_j(\xx_i)=\delta_{ij}$.
-If we use piecewise linear nodal basis functions, we call it the P$1$-element method, while the adoption of piecewise quadratic polynomials is called as the P$2$-element method (Figure \ref{fig:basis}).
-Note that the dimension of $V_h$ depends on the triangulation of $D$, and hence, depends also on the finite element parameter $h>0$.
+We shall denote the set of all vertices in the triangulation by $\{\xx_i\}$, and define the nodal basis $\{\phi_j\}$ for $V_h$, defined by $\phi_j(\xx_i)=\delta_{ij}$.

-The idea of the FEM is to approximate $V$ with a finite-dimensional subspace $V_h$ above, generated by the basis functions $\{\phi_1,\phi_2,\cdots,\phi_{N(h)}\}$, so that the given problem becomes numerically feasible.
-More precisely, we aim to compute the approximate solution $u_h\in V_h$ based on the, so called, {\textit{Galerkin approximation }}